Virtual vector bundles and graded Thom spectra: The graded Thom spectrum functor

 \begin{proposition} The Quillen adjunctions in \eqref{eq:TopV/Gr-adjunctions} are Quillen equivalences. \end{proposition}

 Now we can define the graded Thom spectrum functor on $\Top/\Gr_{h\cV}$ as the composition

+where $\Gamma$ is the standard Hurewicz fibrant replacement functor arising from the path space fibration (see e.g.\ \cite[Section 2]{Schlichtkrull-Thom_symmetric}) and the second arrow is the composition in \eqref{eq:TopV/Gr-adjunctions}.
 It will always be clear from the context whether we view $T$ as a functor on $\Top^{\cV}/\Gr$ or on $\Top/\Gr_{h\cV}$.
+The use of $\Gamma$ is inspired by the work of Lewis \cite[Section IX]{LMS} and ensures that the composition of the first two functors in~\eqref{eq:Top-Thom-functor} sends weak homotopy equivalences over $\Gr_{h\cV}$ to level equivalences of $\cV$-spaces.
+Hence the first part of the proof of Proposition~\ref{prop:V-homotopy-invariance} gives the following result. \begin{proposition} The Thom spectrum functor $T$ in \eqref{eq:Top-Thom-functor} sends weak homotopy equivalences over $\Gr_{h\cV}$ to level equivalences of orthogonal spectra. \end{proposition}

-In order for the graded Thom spectrum functor on $\Top/\Gr_{h\cV}$ to be homotopically well-behaved, we follow Lewis \cite[Section IX]{LMS} by implicitly precomposing with a Hurewicz fibrant replacement functor.
-This is very similar to the strategy used in \cite{Schlichtkrull-Thom_symmetric} and we refer to the latter paper for details.
-What we want to emphasize here is that this construction of the graded Thom spectrum functor has good multiplicative properties.
-Thus, let $\cD$ be an operad augmented over the Barratt-Eccles operad, and write $\Top[\cD]$ for the category of $\cD$-algebras in $\Top$ and $\SpO[\cD]$ for the category of $\cD$-algebras in $\SpO$.
-The point of having $\cD$ augmented over the Barratt-Eccles operad is that $\Gr_{h\cV}$ then inherits the structure of a $\cD$-algebra.
-The following Theorem can be proved by a slight modification of the argument used in the proof of \cite[Corollary~6.9]{Schlichtkrull-Thom_symmetric}.
+The construction of the graded Thom spectrum functor presented here has good multiplicative properties: Let $\cD$ be an operad in $\Top$ augmented over the Barratt--Eccles operad $\cE$ and write $\Top[\cD]$ for the category of $\cD$-algebras in $\Top$ and $\SpO[\cD]$ for the category of $\cD$-algebras in $\SpO$.
+The point of having $\cD$ augmented over $\cE$ is that $\Gr_{h\cV}$ then inherits the structure of a $\cD$-algebra, cf.\ \cite{Schlichtkrull-Thom_symmetric}*{Section~6}.
+The following theorem can be proved by a slight modification of the argument used in the proof of \cite[Corollary~6.9]{Schlichtkrull-Thom_symmetric}.

-\begin{theorem} Let $\cD$ be an operad augmented over the Barratt-Eccles operad.
+\begin{theorem} Let $\cD$ be an operad augmented over the Barratt--Eccles operad $\cE$.
 Then the graded Thom spectrum functor in \eqref{eq:Top-Thom-functor} induces a functor of $\cD$-algebras

 \end{theorem}